ds-horizon/delivr-documentation/dota/docs/full-setup.md

 **8.1 Restart Your App**

 Close and reopen your app (or restart it from your IDE).
-Make sure you had your changes reverted if testing locally.
+Make sure you rebuild your app with your changes reverted back to see new bundle impact.

 **8.2 Watch for the Update**